Navigating the Maze of Financial Services Compliance Requirements

 The current pace of regulatory change

-calls for flexible technology solutions
+calls for cutting-edge technology that

-quickly adapt to new requirements.
+adapt to new requirements.

-Addressing IT requirements is essential to an
+Addressing IT requirements is essential to an efficient

-efficient identity verification program.
-However, not all
+identity verification program, but not all companies

-they have reasonable systems but need upgrades for
+services firms report they have reasonable systems

-regulatory technology solutions, while 16% have no
+fintech solutions, while 16% have no confidence in their

 New regulations change how companies verify